svanderbleek/twpgtwp/README.md

 Inference and the structure of concepts
 The mental representation of universal quantifiers Code generation for a one register machine
+Introducing conviviality as a new paradigm for interactions among IT objects

 ## Binary Analysis